wxgao33/xMarkerFinder/README.md

 -b the column name of cohort(in example file: Cohort)
 ```
 - Input files:
-metadata.txt: the clinical metadata of the training dataset.
 candidate_marker.txt: the optimal panel of candidate markers.
 other_metadata.txt: the clinical metadata of samples for other diseases.
 other_profile.txt: the relative abundance matrix of other diseases.